How to Keep Your AC Unit Efficient During the Summer

 After you have changed the air filters and examined the a/c unit for interior and exterior damage and buildups, you can safely turn on your air conditioning.
 If everything comes on normally, then be sure to routinely check the unit and change the air filters throughout the summer.

 If the air isn’t cold, then more significant problems may require a technician to fix.
-If you want to get your air conditioning unit inspected before summer goes into full swing, call us at [G3] (806) 372-1572.
+If you want to get your air conditioning unit inspected before summer goes into full swing, contact us today.